 Sleep problems often occur when you have depression, anxiety, bipolar disorder, or other mental health conditions, but sleep disorders can also increase the risk of developing a psychological disorder.
-At RobinsPsych in Columbus Circle, New York and one at the Hub, Bronx, NY. the experienced medical staff provides a variety of behavioral therapies that successfully treat sleep disorders and make it possible to get restorative sleep.
+At RobinsPsych in Columbus Circle, Manhattan, NY and one in the Hub, Bronx, NY, the experienced medical staff provides a variety of behavioral therapies that successfully treat sleep disorders and make it possible to get restorative sleep.

 Sleep Disorders Q & A

 How do sleep disorders affect your psychological health?

 Sleep disorders go hand in hand with mental health.
 Those with mental health disorders often find it difficult to sleep.
 Psychological disorders are usually detected first when there is difficulty with sleeping.
 Conversely, scientists have recently discovered that having a sleep disorder increases your risk of developing a new mental health problem.

 One example of this is depression.
 One estimate suggests that 65-90% of adults and 90% of children with depression have a hard time sleeping.
 And on the other hand, people with insomnia are 4 times more likely to become depressed than those with normal sleep patterns.
 It’s noted that sleep problems often develop in teens before signs of depression emerge.

 What sleep disorders improve with therapy at RobinsPsych?

 There are as many as 70+ different types of sleep disorders.
 Yet, some of the most common conditions that benefit from therapy include:

 - Insomnia: The most common cause of insomnia is stress.
 Those with insomnia find it difficult falling or staying asleep or they may wake up in the early hours of the morning and find it difficult to return to sleep.